SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 enthusiasm  - a feeling of energetic interest in a particular subject or activity and an eagerness to be involved in it

-eager - having or showing desire or interest
+eager - (adjective) wanting very much to do or have something, especially something interesting or enjoyable:

 remind - to make someone think of something they have forgotten or might have forgotten